 The objective of this project is to define practical methods and solutions for modelling train on-board networks, both in the topological and in the quantitative aspects, with the aim to simulate and predict their behavior in various traffic conditions before implementation and deployment.
 These solutions will use tools and technologies currently developed within the academic community, such as quantitative simulators and model checkers.

-Candidates must have a Master degree in Computer Science or Computer Engineering (PhD is not required but appreciated), and a good background in network performance analysis, especially in tools for network simulation / evaluation.
+Candidates must have a Master degree in Computer Science or Computer Engineering (PhD is not required but appreciated), and possibly a background in network simulation, performance analysis and evaluation.
 Good programming skills will be appreciated.

 The selected candidate will work mainly at the Department of Mathematics, Computer Science and Physics (DMIF), of the University of Udine (Italy), in strict cooperation with VDS Rail, a leading industry of the sector.